KaisAlHusrom/CHATNOTIF_CLIENT/README.md

+Chat application made by React and Spring Boot, Contain technologies like JWT authentication and WebSocket

-The front end section from ChatNotif project, Used React Framework
+This repository contain front-end section from ChatNotif project, Used React Framework